This is the first of 2 installments on building a social media schedule for your online business. Part 2 can be found here.

 YouTube and Your Shopping Cart

-Though often neglected, YouTube can be a really effective due to the increasingly visual nature of today’s consumer.
+Though often neglected, YouTube can be a really effective tool for building a social media schedule, due to the increasingly visual nature of today’s consumer.
 Before your shopping cart is online you can post short clips about your process, how things are going, or showcasing products.
 Let your future consumers into your life a bit.
 When your products are actually available, you can shift the videos a bit more towards the typical style of a commercial, but again, keep the hard sell in the background.
 If you can pitch to your audience without hitting them over the head with it, you’ll see better results than an in-your-face advertising press.

 Now that you know how to lay the foundation of social media for your shopping cart, it’s time to move onto Part II of this series, A Social Media Schedule for Your Shopping Cart – Part II: Upkeep.